-Intrathecal Dexmedetomidine adiuvant as an bupivacaine produces significant prolongation of sensory and motor blockade.
-It also provides good quality of intraoperative analgesia, hemodynamic stability with minimal side effects and excellent post-operative analgesia.
-Thus, 5μg Dexmedetomidine seems to be an attractive alternative to 25μg Fentanyl as a neuraxial adjuvant to hyperbaric Bupivacaine in lower abdominal surgeries.
-However, prolonged duration of motor blockade with dexmedetomidine may be undesirable for ambulatory surgeries.
+Intrathecal Dexmedetomidine as an adjuvant to Bupivacaine produces significant prolongation of sensory and motor blockade.
+It also provides good quality of intra-operative analgesia, hemodynamic stability with minimal side effects and excellent post-operative analgesia.
+Thus, 10μg Dexmedetomidine seems to be an attractive alternative as a neuraxial adjuvant to hyperbaric Bupivacaine in lower abdominal surgeries.
+However, of prolonged duration motor blockade with Dexmedetomidine may be undesirable for ambulatory surgeries.
 This study includes the young and otherwise healthy patients and the effects in older patients with cardiovascular comorbidities are yet to be investigated.